 How to Create a Lead Generation Landing Page?

-Follow the 7-step guide below to create a high-converting landing page built specifically for lead generation.
+Follow the 7-step guide below to create a landing page that captures leads—and converts attention into action.

 Step 1.
 Define Your Goal and Audience